-\textbf{Symbolic Reasoning:} Table \ref{tab:result}, rows 8-10, compares the performance of different methods on the symbolic reasoning datasets.
-Path-consistency performs exceptionally well in terms of task accuracy, especially in the Tracking Shuffled Objects task, where it achieves the highest accuracy of $5.2\%$ among all datasets.
-Additionally, compared to the baseline, it delivers approximately a $20\%$ speedup of inference latency for tasks such as Boolean Expressions, Tracking Shuffled Objects, and Logical Deduction.
+\textbf{Symbolic Reasoning:} \Cref{tab:result}, rows 8-10, compares the performance of different methods on the symbolic reasoning datasets.
+Path-consistency performs exceptionally well in terms of task accuracy, especially in the Tracking Shuffled Objects task, where it achieves the highest improvement of 5.2\% among all datasets.
+Additionally, compared to the baseline, it delivers approximately a 20\% speedup in inference latency across tasks such as Boolean Expressions, Tracking Shuffled Objects, and Logical Deduction.

 In general, lower confidence thresholds indicate a more aggressive prefix selection strategy, often resulting in more significant efficiency improvements.
 However, in the Logical Deduction task, the efficiency improvement is actually higher at a confidence threshold of 0.8 compared to 0.7.
 This is because a more aggressive prefix selection strategy is more likely to choose suboptimal prefixes, which makes the subsequent branching generation less effective.
-Specifically, we found that with a confidence threshold of 0.7, the efficiency improvement at prefix level 2 is more significant than at prefix level 3, as prefix level 3 generates many erroneous paths, leading to this phenomenon.
+Specifically, we found that with a confidence threshold of 0.7, the efficiency improvement at prefix level-2 is more significant than at prefix level-3, as prefix level-3 generates many erroneous paths, leading to this phenomenon.